 But it was in 1999 that he came to national prominence.

 Scotland Yard questioned the cleric on suspicion of alleged bomb plots in Yemen.
 While Abu Hamza was released, his son, Mohammed Mustafa Kamel, was jailed in Yemen for three years for involvement in an alleged campaign of violence.

 Despite this brush with the law, Abu Hamza was consolidating his hold at the mosque.
 It had become a hostile environment for anyone who was not a supporter, with his closest confidantes barring access to anyone they did not trust.

-Abu Hamza, referred to as "the Sheikh" by his followers, was delivering almost all of the sermons and permitting those sympathetic to his message to sleep in the premises.
-And on the first anniversary of the 9/11 attacks, he co-organised a conference at the mosque praising the hijackers.
+He was delivering almost all the sermons.
+On the first anniversary of the 9/11 attacks, he co-organised a conference at the mosque praising the hijackers.

-Five years later the trial of the men later convicted of the failed 21/7 London bombings heard that several of them had gone along to hear Abu Hamza preach at the mosque on a number of occasions.Time runs out
+Five years later the trial of the men later convicted of the failed 21/7 London bombings heard that several of them had gone along to hear Abu Hamza preach.
+Other convicted terrorists have been linked to Finsbury Park.Time runs out

 Abu Hamza himself was not arrested in connection with that probe.
 But despite being denied a base, he preached outside its gates every Friday.